 Using the REST API Integration Browser, users can import public and private APIs into their dataflows:

-- Private APIs: These APIs enclose an organization’s backend data and applications in an interface that can be used within the organization or shared with partners.
+- Private APIs: These APIs enclose an organization’s backend data and applications in an interface that can be used or shared with partners.
 Businesses use private APIs to improve access and enhance process automation internally.
 These APIs give organizations greater control over their information assets by customizing access.
 For instance, Amazon mandated its employees to share data via APIs to promote collaboration and enable faster integration.

 Let’s illustrate the functionality of the API integration software with a use case:

 An online pet store wants to segment its inventory based on pets’ availability for sale.
 The store uses the private API of the inventory system, via the REST API Browser, to access the inventory data in Centerprise’s integration project.
-The data is standardized and sorted into two distinct database tables based on the availability status:
+The data is standardized and sorted into two separate database tables based on the availability status:

 This dataflow is run once a month.
 When the status of a pet updates from ‘available’ to ‘sold’ on the website, the database is updated too.